Kate-Ferg/Instructional_portion/README.md

 animation-delay: 1s;
 ```
 This part of the code is pretty self explanitory, but it will delay the start of the animation by however long the value you insert indicates.

+6. The final component we will add to the "link" selection in styles.css is the following:
+7. ```
+8. animation-fill-mode: forwards;
+9. ```
+10. Setting the "animation-fill-mode" to "forwards" extends the styles from the last keyframe of your animation to play beyond the duration of the animation.
+So, basically it tells the animation to remain in its final position after playing through.
+This way the viewer will see the complete portrait that was drawn for the rest of the time they are on the page.